 GENERAL EDUCATION CORE44 SHC

-English Comp osition6 SHC
+English Composition

-ENG 111 Expository Writing 3
+ENG 111 Expository Writing

 and

-ENG 112 Argument-Based Research3
+ENG 112 Argument-Based Research 3

 or

-ENG 113 Literature-Based Research3
+ENG 113 Literature-Based Research

 or

 ENG 114 Professional Research and Reporting3

-Humanities/Fi ne Arts9 SHC

-Select three cou arses from at least two of the following areas:

-art, drama, foreign languages, interdisciplinary humanities,

-literature, musi c, philosophy, and religion.
-One course must

 One foreign language sequence is recommended: SPA 111 and SPA 112, or, GER 111 and GER 112, or, FRE 111 and FRE 112.
 Each elementary foreign language course has a mandatory lab, which is listed in "Other Required Hours" section of this catalog.